 The finance committee is a sub-committee of the main board of Trustees and is chaired by a qualified and experienced accountant.
 Its purpose is to assist the decision making process of the Academy's governing body, by enabling more detailed consideration to be given to the best means of fulfilling the governing body's responsibility to ensure sound management of the Academy's finances and resources.
 Three meetings were held during the year.
-These were attended by 84% of eligible committee members.
+These were attended by 92% of eligible committee members.

 The audit committee is a sub-committee of the main board of Trustees.
 Its purpose is to review the effectiveness of the Academy's corporate governance arrangements, risk management and systems for internal control.
 Its remit covers all significant risks to the Academy, both financial and reputational.
 The committee receives reports directly from the external auditors and Responsible Officer.
 Three meetings were held during the year.
-These were attended by 75% of eligible committee members.
+These were attended by 67% of eligible committee members.

 The properties committee is a sub-committee of the main board of Trustees.
 Its purpose is to review the management, upkeep and development of the estate and to review health and safety policies and practice throughout the school for the benefit of all students, staff and visitors.
-Two meetings were held during the year.
-These were attended by 78% of eligible committee members.
+One meeting was held during the year.
+This was attended by 73% of eligible committee members.

 The personnel committee is a sub-committee of the main body of Trustees.
 Its purpose is to review issues concerning the development, well being and compliance with the human resource policies as they affect all employees at the Academy.
 It also has responsibility for the monitoring of child protection and safeguarding.
-Three meetings were held during the year.
-These were attended by 83% of eligible committee members.
+One meeting was held during the year.
+This was attended by 86% of eligible committee members.

 The pay committee is a sub-committee of the main body of Trustees.
 It is responsible for approving variations in the remuneration of all employees of the Academy.
-Two meetings were held during the year.
-These were attended by 100% of eligible committee members.
+One meeting was held during the year.
+This was attended by 67% of eligible committee members.

 The curriculum committee is a sub-committee of the main body of Trustees.
 It is responsible for monitoring the effectiveness of the delivery of the education to the students in the Academy and of the provision of services to boarders.
-Three meetings were held during the year.
-These were attended by 93% of eligible committee members.
+Two meetings were held during the year.
+These were attended by 82% of eligible committee members.